PSTC/pstc-jfp/REREVISION.md

 > I should clarify that I am not complaining about this, modelling the hierarchy using natural numbers is perfectly fine.
 My comment was more about `Set` which I wonder why you keep in this setting.
 As you say, these natural numbers only come up in models, not in the concrete syntax (even in the kernel) so keeping around `Set` is odd considering it is still in Coq mostly for backwards compatibility with impredicative `Set` (and for some oddities about universe minimisation) if I am not mistaken.

 This is true; without needing to handle impredicative `Set`, it might as well have been called `Type₀` in our system, as do both pCuIC and MetaCoq.
-At the beginning of this project, I tried to minimize divergence from the kernel, and it's been kept in since.
+At the beginning of this project, we tried to minimize divergence from the kernel, and it's been kept in since.
-In any case, it seems to me that the only simplification this would offer is shortening the definitions of the relations in Fig. 9.
+In any case, it seems to us that the only simplification this would offer is shortening the definitions of the relations in Fig. 9.
-Section 2.3 on subtyping adds a small remark on the naming.
+Section 2.3 on subtyping adds a small remark about this on the naming.

 > > ∞ is a size annotation of CIC^*, while ∘ is an annotation in the metalanguage, just like ⋆.